Who writes the tourism website’s articles?

 Paula

 I began writing content for Visit Estonia in January 2021.
-After a recent hiatus, I’m back writing articles for them again now, since last winter.
+After a recent hiatus, I’m back writing articles for them again, since last winter.

 On top of that, I work in Finland as a communications specialist.
 Since my main job focuses mostly on crisis communication and crisis management, topics related to travel make for a very pleasant change.
 Since I’m also a big travel enthusiast myself, it’s wonderful to write about it.

-I’ve always been a writer, and about 10 years ago it became my job.
+I’ve always been a writer, and about 10 years ago, it became my job.
 How I came to join Visit Estonia was a case of serendipity, really.
-At university I did Eastern European Studies (Estonia falling under that banner at the time), which means I’m able to write about topics I already worked on for my degree.
+At university, I studied Eastern European Studies (Estonia fell under that banner at the time), which means I can write about topics I already worked on for my degree.
 Estonia has fascinated me since my uni days, and writing for Visit Estonia gave me a good opportunity to develop that relationship further.

-My inspiration for both writing and travelling comes from everyday moments – a conversation here, a photograph there, the accidental discovery of an historical detail.
+My inspiration for both writing and traveling comes from everyday moments – a conversation here, a photograph there, the accidental discovery of a historical detail.
 I’m inspired by places with a strong identity and community.
 The variety of topics is what I enjoy most when working with Visit Estonia.

 What would you recommend to foreign tourists in Estonia?